noamico/bullmq-extra/README.md

 - Beware of circular dependencies when using routers.
 This can lead to infinite loops which will overload your Redis.

 ## Join:
-`Join` allows you to combine jobs from multiple queues into a single queue while joining them on a common key.
+`Joins` allows you to combine jobs from multiple queues into a single queue while joining them on a common key.
 This is a common pattern in ETL and data processing pipelines and is now available for BullMQ users as well.

 ### Basic Usage: